-(Last Updated on : 03/04/2009)
+(Last Updated on : 09/01/2016)

 In 1934, the China National Aviation Company, started flights on the Shanghai-Hong Kong-Chungking (now Chongqing)-Calcutta (now Kolkata) route, as a link to the San Francisco-Shanghai Clipper route.
-The China National Aviation Company (CNAC) moved their headquarters to Calcutta in 1942.
+The China National Aviation Company moved their headquarters to Calcutta in 1942.
 Calcutta remained operational hub of the airline until the end of the Second World War

-In 1963, Japan Air Lines (JAL) connected India with Japan as part of the Silk Route service-Calcutta became its sole Indian destination.
+In 1963, Japan Air Lines connected India with Japan as part of the Silk Route service-Calcutta became its sole Indian destination.
 In 1964 Indian Airlines introduced the first domestic jet service in India on the Calcutta - Delhi route using the Caravelle jets.
 India's first dedicated cargo terminal was opened in 1975 at Dum Dum airport.
 Druk Air, Bhutan's national airline was founded with operations/maintenance headquarters in Calcutta airport in 1981.
-In 2006 Netaji Subhas International Airport was connected to the suburban railway system.
+In 2006 Netaji Subhash International Airport was connected to the sub-urban railway system.
 Thus it became the first airport in India to be accessible by a mass rapid transport system.